US Oncology Holdings Inc jobs in Fort Worth, TX - 134 jobs

 Qualifications

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-Requires corrected vision and hearing to normal range.
+While performing the duties of this job, the employee is regularly required to sit and use hands to manipulate a computer keyboard and mouse.
+The employee is occasionally required to stand, walk, and reach with hands and arms.
+The employee must occasionally lift and/or move up to 30 pounds.
+Requires vision and hearing corrected to normal ranges.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-Requires exposure to communicable diseases, medical preparations, and other conditions common to an oncology/hematology clinic environment.
-Requires frequent interaction with patients and families, physicians and clinic staff, and external agencies and organizations
+Work is performed in an office environment.
+Involves frequent contact with staff.
+While performing the duties of this job, the employee is regularly exposed to direct contact with patients with potential for exposure to blood, toxic substances, ionizing radiation and other conditions common to a clinic environment.

 Us Oncology, Inc. job in Richardson, TX